 Alternative Dispute Resolution (ADR)

-There are several types of ADR methods available in Canada.
+There are several types of ADR methods available in family law.
 The most common types of ADR include negotiation, mediation, and arbitration.

 Negotiation

-Negotiation is an informal process where the parties attempt to resolve their disputes without the assistance of a third party.
-Negotiation is the most common form of ADR and can be used in many different types of disputes.
+Negotiation is an informal process where the parties attempt to resolve their disputes without the assistance of a third party according to family law.
+Family lawyers setup negotiation environment as it is the most common form of ADR and can be used in many different types of legal issues.
 It can take place before or after a legal action has been commenced.

 Mediation